lmullen/jsr/_source/issues/vol16/slaven.markdown

 at moments, into a vision of resistance that is neither fully Marxist nor fully apocalyptic.

-Part II of the book shifts focus to two late-century novels: Kenan's A Visitation of Spirits and Allison's Bastard Out of Carolina.
+Part II of the book shifts focus to two late-century novels: Kenan's *A Visitation of Spirits* and Allison's *Bastard Out of Carolina*.
 Kenan's novel is set in the fictional town of Tims Creek, a predominantly black community.
 But while its residents "have been relatively successful in their efforts to create a black-controlled space," Hoefer explains,